rolandtritsch/elixir-fsm/README.md

 * run `curl http://localhost:4000/retrieve/${state_machine_id}`
 * run `curl http://localhost:4000/update/${state_machine_id}?transition=done`
 * run `curl http://localhost:4000/delete/${state_machine_id}`
-  * Note: this should fail because after the done transition the state machine has ceased to exist
+  * note: this should fail because after the done transition the state machine has ceased to exist

 You can also run these commands with `./scripts/run.sh`.